 Monica: Okay, thank you so much, and we’ll be talking about other topics with Eric.
 Thank you.

-How Chiropractic Care Can Treat Osteoporosis
+How Chiropractic Care Can Support Osteoporosis

 Common treatments include:

 - Lifestyle coaching